Uncovering the Best Desserts in Bologna

 The origins of zuppa inglese are blurry, but one thing is almost certain.
 Its name comes from its resemblance to the trifle, a British dessert made of layers of cake, cream and wine.

-The layers of Zuppa Inglese are 3: custard, chocolate cream and a sponge soaked in alchermes, a pink liquor that gives the dessert his brilliant red color.
+The layers of Zuppa Inglese are 3: custard, chocolate cream and a sponge soaked in alchermes, a pink liquor that gives the dessert its brilliant red color.

 Where to eat Zuppa Inglese

 Oltre reinterprets Bologna's culinary tradition in a sparkling, contemporary way.
-Their zuppa inglese is an unforgettable one.
+Their zuppa inglese is the one you will remember.

 Oltre